Blackhawk (DC Comics): Original incarnation

 With the overwhelming forces of Nazi Germany flooding into Poland in September, 1939, only the Polish Air Force remains as the last major line of resistance.
 Captain von Tepp and his Butcher Squadron swarm the skies in response, outnumbering the Polish four to one.
 The Germans decimate their foes until just one lone plane — painted jet black — remains.
 After gallantly shooting down six Nazi planes, the mysterious pilot is forced to crash land on the countryside.
-Running to a nearby farmhouse, he's tracked from the air by von Tepp, who drops a bomb and destroys the building.
+Running to a nearby farmhouse, he is tracked from the air by von Tepp, who drops a bomb and destroys the building.
 The pilot locates his dead sister and mortally wounded brother inside.
 He vows to kill von Tepp before disappearing into the darkness.

 Months later, with most of Europe collapsing under the might of the Nazis, the pilot reemerges with his own private squadron and "like an angel of vengeance, Blackhawk and his men swoop down out of nowhere, their guns belching death, and on their lips the dreaded song of the Blackhawks".

 In France, Captain von Tepp receives a note from Blackhawk demanding the release of one of Blackhawk's men or face death.
 Infuriated, von Tepp orders the prisoner's execution by firing squad.
 At dawn, the man and two others, including a cool-headed English Red Cross nurse (identified as "Ann" in Military Comics #3), are lined against a wall and mocked by von Tepp.
 As his men prepare to fire, the song of the Blackhawks fills the air:

 With the Blackhawks lining the walls of the courtyard, Blackhawk himself confronts von Tepp.
 After a brief skirmish, von Tepp is abducted and flown to the Blackhawks' secret base in the Atlantic Ocean, Blackhawk Island.
-It's there that Blackhawk challenges the Nazi captain to an aerial duel.
+There, Blackhawk challenges von Tepp to an aerial duel.
 During the ensuring dogfight, both of the men's planes are crippled and forced to crash.
 On the ground, von Tepp and Blackhawk, both badly injured, draw guns.
 Von Tepp falls in a hail of bullets.

-Blackhawk's team is mostly depicted in Military Comics #1 as shadowy, nondescript soldiers, save for an Englishman named Baker who's never seen or mentioned again.
+Blackhawk's team is mostly depicted in Military Comics #1 as shadowy, nondescript soldiers, save for an Englishman named Baker who is never seen or mentioned again.
 Military Comics #2 (September 1941) expands the role of the team in the featured adventure and introduces five members: Stanislaus, André, Olaf, Hendrick (Hendrickson within a few issues), and Zeg.
 A sixth, Boris, is also shown, but, like Baker, only makes a single appearance.
 The designer of their planes, Vladim, is also mentioned.